celogeek/go-comic-converter/README.md

   - App    : 50Mb
   - Website: 200Mb

-You can split your file using the "--limitmb MB" option:
+You can split your file using the "-limitmb MB" option:

 ```
-go-comic-converter --profile KS --input ~/Download/MyComic.[CBZ,ZIP,CBR,RAR,PDF] --limitmb 200
+go-comic-converter -profile KS -input ~/Download/MyComic.[CBZ,ZIP,CBR,RAR,PDF] -limitmb 200
 ```

 If you have more than 1 file the output will be: